 Flaxseed also known as linseed is widely used as a source of oil for both skin and hair.
 The demand for flaxseed has increased dramatically for dietary purposes as more people are committing to a healthier lifestyle.
 Here are some quick benefits of flaxseed:

 2) High in omega-3’s: Flaxseed contains Omega-3 essential fatty acids which are “good” fats that have been shown to have heart-healthy effects.
 Foods like eggs, salmon, tuna and even peanut butter are all sources of omega-3 essential fatty acids.
 Each tablespoon of ground flaxseed contains about 1.8 grams of plant omega-3s.
-This was very interesting to me because I follow a vegan based diet and I have an allergy to dairy.
-Flaxseed serves as an alternative source of omega-3s to vegans and those with dairy allergies.
+This was very interesting to me because I follow a vegan based diet and I have a sensitivity to dairy.
+Flaxseed serves as a great alternative source of omega-3s to vegans and those with dairy intolerance/allergies.

 I love adding flaxseed to my yogurt and smoothies as an extra source of fiber & protein.